deeheber/redrive/README.md

 # Redrive demo
 This is an example stack to demo how to setup a redrive policy should something fail as it is going through the pipeline.

+**Update:** AWS added a button in the SQS DLQ console to redrive the messages back into the source queue.
+This is a much better solution than the redrive Lambda function I created in this stack, but I'll keep this up for reference.
+See the announcement blog post [here](https://aws.amazon.com/blogs/compute/introducing-amazon-simple-queue-service-dead-letter-queue-redrive-to-source-queues/). **This repo will be in archive-read only mode and will not be receiving future updates/maintence for this reason.**

 ## Architecture
 Setup with the [event fork pipeline](https://aws.amazon.com/blogs/compute/enriching-event-driven-architectures-with-aws-event-fork-pipelines/) in mind.